A Chess Set

 Further of Cannons

-It seems the Cannon was probably not part of the original game of Chinese chess and may not have been added to the game for some centuries – the Cannon’s (and Horse’s) move make possible several situations that do not occur in Western chess…..
+It seems the Cannon was probably not part of the original game of Chinese chess and may not have been added to the game for some centuries – opinions vary widely though as to what century.....but whatever, the move of the Cannon (and the Horse) make possible several situations that do not occur in Western chess…..

 Intermission to Cannon-fire page